pale-blue-kmp-core

 // file: commonMain/PreferencesManager.kt

-val preferencesFileName = "preferences.preferences_pb" // NOTE: this file extension should be preferences_pb
+val preferencesFileName = "preferences.preferences_pb" // NOTE: this file extension should be .preferences_pb

 val encryptedPreferencesFileName = "encrypted_preferences"